pbrisbin/s3-utils/README.md

 ### Goal

-The eventual goal it so provide a smart off-site backup tool utilizing Amazon's S3 cloud storage.
-This tool would need to behave like rsync and have a focus on cutting unnecessary data transfer (since you pay by the byte).
+The eventual goal is to provide a smart off-site backup tool utilizing Amazon's S3 cloud storage.
+This tool would need to behave like `rsync` and have a focus on cutting unnecessary data transfer (since you pay by the byte).

 Currently one can use this tool to push files or directories up to a bucket or pull files down from a bucket.